eludris/website/src/content/blog/sott/sott3.md

 ---
-layout: "../../layouts/BlogPost.astro"
-title: "State Of The Thing #3"
+title: 'State Of The Thing #3'
-description: "The third entry in the series of monthly Eludris news & updates."
+description: 'The third entry in the series of monthly Eludris news & updates.'
-author: "EnokiUN"
+author: 'EnokiUN'
-pubDate: "December 12 2022"
+pubDate: 'December 12 2022'
 hide: false
 ---